 - If you don’t like it, change it – by-laws are there to guide the behaviour of owners and tenants.
 If the by-laws aren’t working, change them.
 You do this by putting a motion with the new by-law to a general meeting, getting over 75 per cent to vote for it, then registering the by-law at the Land and Property Management Authority.

 - Don’t let it fester – pursue by-law breaches.
-If talking has not resolved a by-law breach, contact your executive committee or strata managing agent to issue a Notice to Comply with a By-law.
+If talking has not resolved a by-law breach, contact your strata committee or strata managing agent to issue a Notice to Comply with a By-law.
 This can lead to a fine of up to $550.
 You may also want to apply for mediation.

 - Be flexible – there may be times you need to give a little more leeway to accommodate different personalities.